-Our kaiako (teachers) are wonderful and amazing people, who have been selected based on their experience within the Early Childhood Education field, their professional knowledge of teaching and nurturing young children and their philosophy of education and knowledge of child development.
+Our childcare kaiako (teachers) at Dot Kids in Palmerston North are wonderful and amazing people, who have been selected based on their experience within the Early Childhood Education field, their professional knowledge of teaching and nurturing young children and their philosophy of education and knowledge of child development.

-At Dot Kids Kelvin Grove, happy and content staff are as important as happy children.
-We work at keeping our staff for long periods to ensure stability for the children and a consistent learning environment.
+At Dot Kids Early Learning Centre in Kelvin Grove, happy and content staff are as important as happy children.
+We work at keeping our daycare staff for long periods to ensure stability for the children and a consistent learning environment.

 “For children to grow up as competent and confident learners and communicators, healthy in mind, body and spirit, secure in their sense of belonging and in the knowledge that they make a valued contribution to society”.